WHO holds emergency meeting on deadly Saudi MERS virus

 Scientists have linked the human cases of the virus to camels, and Saudi authorities warned on Sunday that anyone working with camels or handling camel products should take extra precautions by wearing masks and gloves.

-The WHO’s MERS emergency committee is the second to be set up under WHO rules that came into force in 2007.
+The WHO’s MERS emergency committee is the second to be set up under WHO rules that came into force in 2007, years after the 2002 SARS outbreak.
 The previous emergency committee was set up to respond to the 2009 H1N1 pandemic.

-On Tuesday, U.S. officials said two health workers at a hospital in Orlando, Florida, who were exposed to a patient with MERS had begun showing flu-like symptoms, and one had been hospitalized.
+(Reporting by Kate Kelland; Editing by Susan Fenton)